-organization and public activities of a psychiatric department:

-Each psychiatric section in a general hospital or in a comprehensive psychiatric center should have a suitable number of faculty member psychiatrists, clinical psychologist, social workers and nursing and medical staff.
-In terms of responsibilities, for each 10 hospital beds, a "therapeutic-educational team" under the supervision of a Psychiatry professor is formed.
+public organization and activities of psychiatric department: а Each psychiatric section in a general hospital or in a comprehensive psychiatric center should have a suitable number of faculty member psychiatrists, clinical psychologist, social workers and nursing medical staff. and In terms of responsibilities, for each 10 hospital beds, a "therapeutic-educational team" under the supervision of a Psychiatry professor is formed.
 It is considered as the psychiatric functional unit; including a clinical psychologist, a social worker, presences of responsible person for occupational therapy, the relevant nursing staff and medical students and paramedics and interns and assistants.